 To discuss your personal experience with HS and treatment options please contact our office:(310) 614-9701 Have Questions?

-Given the chronicity of this condition, one needs a comprehensive evaluation and surgical approach to afford the highest possible chance for cure.
+Given the chronicity of this condition, one needs a comprehensive evaluation and surgical approach to afford the highest possible chance for cure via treatments.
 Once a certain area has been surgically treated, there is over a 90% cure rate with no recurrences.

-If you or a loved one has been diagnosed with Hidradenitis Suppurativa, and are in need of direction for care, please contact our office, as we are happy to discuss your particular situation.
+If you or a loved one has been diagnosed with Hidradenitis Suppurativa, and are in need of direction for care, please contact our Los Angeles, USA-based office.
+Our specialists are happy to discuss your particular situation.

 Indications for HS surgery